TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 #### 2.6.1 Inactive Prao
 Prao that during the previous term have not participated in TMEIT's activities is to be considered an inactive member.

-Inactive Prao shall be asked wether or not they want to remain a member of TMEIT, if not they are considered to have left TMEIT voluntarily.
+Inactive Prao shall be asked wether or not they want to remain a member of TMEIT.
+If not they are considered to have left TMEIT voluntarily.

 #### 2.6.2 Inactive Marshal
 The Masters Council shall consider a Marshal inactive if the marshal after a finished term do not fulfill §2.4.2.
 Excemptions may be granted for Marshals that either are temporarily studying at another university, or have taken a formal break in their studies with the intention of resuming their engagement in TMEIT.